2025 massacres of Syrian Alawites: 7 March

-Deutsche Welle reported that executions were carried out by fighters on both sides.
-Altogether, the Syrian Network for Human Rights (SNHR, described by The Guardian as "a human rights monitor considered independent and credible") said 125 civilians were killed over 6–7 March in the attacks, as well as 100 Syrian security forces and 15 civilians killed by Assadist groups.
 By the early hours of 8 March, SOHR said that thirty-eight civilians in Al-Mukhtariya had been killed, as well as twenty-four civilians in Al-Shir, twenty-two in Qurfays, seven in the Al-Haffah district, seven in Beit Ana and Dweir Baabda in the Jableh countryside, and two in Yahmur in the Tartus countryside, with SOHR attributing these to members of the Syrian Ministry of Defense and General Security Service forces firing squads.
 SOHR also reported that an Alawite sheikh, Shaaban Mansour, and his son were killed by a firing squad in a field execution in Salhab, Hama Governorate, by government security forces.
 Combined with the earlier report of sixty civilians killed in Baniyas, the SOHR claimed that at least 162 civilians were killed across five separate massacres on 7 March alone.
 Reports of widespread looting of businesses and residences by unidentified individuals taking advantage of the ongoing lack of security were noted by the Office of the United Nations High Commissioner for Human Rights.

 Al Jazeera English reported that its photographer Riad al-Hussein was wounded in the clashes but that his condition was stable.

-SNHR attributed the abuses by government-aligned fighters to "factions from the North" (i.e. SNA units), and civilians who took up arms in revenge attacks, and called for a full investigation as well as compensation to victims' families.
+SNHR, for its part, attributed the abuses by government-aligned fighters to "factions from the North" (i.e. SNA units), and civilians who took up arms in revenge attacks, and called for a full investigation as well as compensation to victims' families.